nyreehinton/content-ops-starter/content/pages/capital-group.md

                 </div>

                 <div id="arbitrage" class="tab-pane">
-                    <h3>ETF Arbitrage Mechanism</h3>
+                    <h3 class="mb-3">ETF Arbitrage Mechanism</h3>
-                    <p>The arbitrage mechanism is a critical component that helps maintain the alignment between an ETF's market price and its underlying net asset value (NAV).
+                    <p class="mb-4">The arbitrage mechanism is a critical component that helps maintain the alignment between an ETF's market price and its underlying net asset value (NAV).
 This process ensures pricing efficiency and is one of the key innovations of the ETF structure.</p>

                     <div class="chart-container">
                         <!-- SVG representation of arbitrage mechanism -->